43 Signs of mental health problems at work and how to respond

 How to respond to perceived mental health problems at work

 • Start by maintaining an empathetic attitude during the conversation.
 Mental health is a sensitive subject.
 No one wants to feel judged for going through a difficult time.
-Having a conversation at work about how someone is doing, especially if they don’t tend to share things about their personal life, can be quite challenging.
+Discussing how someone is doing at work, especially if they don’t tend to share things about their personal life, can be quite challenging.

 • Share relevant resources.
 Finally, share resources they can use to seek help if they’re open to it.
 This could be mental health providers covered by insurance, employee assistance programs, or using sick days.

 Addressing potential mental health issues in fellow employees can be challenging.
-However, if it’s impacting work performance then it’s necessary work to do.
-Help them realize they’re not alone and resources are available if they’re willing to take advantage.
+However, it’s necessary to work if they’re impacting work performance.
+Help them realize they’re not alone and that resources are available if they’re willing to take advantage.

 Additional Resource: Employees suffering from mental health issues may qualify for FMLA leave or support under the ADA.